daniel4191/daniel4191/README.md

 7. yes24 book store - many (searching)

-anyway, that much i loved learn somethings for what i feeling valualble things specially i love bible things, history things, self-development things
+anyway, that much i loved learn somethings for what i feeling valualble things specially i love and a little bit appreciation bible things, history things, self-development things

 oneday i will becoming expert whatever what i doing so excting for better then now